vladimir1284/HT1621/README.md

 ## Contributions

 Feel free to contribute to this project by submitting issues or pull requests.
 Whether it's enhancing functionality or providing new examples, all contributions are welcome!

----

-Let me know if you'd like to include anything else, such as an example image of the hardware in use or more advanced usage examples.